panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 ### the beg was also about making Super Mario Mash-up Pack available to Minecraft Marketplace for following reasons:
   - Piracy issue, because even though piracy itself is illegal, the mash-up pack is not available in Minecraft Marketplace in the first place and pirating it right now is the only solution for cross-platform usage.
-  - Super Mario Mash-up Pack's IP license / copyright was not on the thumbnail, unlike current licensed contents in Minecraft Marketplace
+  - Super Mario Mash-up Pack's IP license / copyright was not on the thumbnail, but on general in settings, unlike current licensed contents in Minecraft Marketplace
   - Mojang and Nintendo could've added the mash-up pack separately in Minecraft Marketplace so anyone who wants to use the mash-up pack outside Nintendo Switch should pay for one, and all profits of the mash-up pack can go to Nintendo.
   - The physical game box of Minecraft for Nintendo Switch, did not claim that the Super Mario Mash-up Pack is platform-specific mash-up pack.
   - I did not find out it was platform-restricted until i tried to apply the skin in the multiplayer or I found one against using Super Mario Mash-up Pack in other platforms on a FAQ.